+(2) Flight Inspection Types:

+(a) Commissioning.
+A comprehensive evaluation of the GBAS system and Standard Instrument Approach Procedures (SIAP(s)).
+See checklist in Paragraph 3.a.

+(b) Periodic.
+A VDB coverage assessment of each ASV will be accomplished to evaluate signal strength and loss of signal.
+Use the distance and altitude established during the commissioning type inspection of that ASV.
+The GBAS broadcast FAS data block CRC must be evaluated and documented for each IAP.
+This can be accomplished by printing the received VDB Broadcast Message Type 4 for all certified approaches.
+It is not required to fly all of the published procedures to verify.
+OPSNET airports have separately scheduled obstacle evaluation ROC checks for each runway.
+If the runway used by a GBAS IAP is not at an OPSNET airport, ensure an appropriate Periodic obstacle evaluation is completed in accordance with the SIAP schedule established in Chapter 4.

-- (2) Flight Inspection Types: - (a) Commissioning: A comprehensive evaluation of the GBAS system and Standard Instrument Approach Procedures (SIAP(s)).
-See checklist. - (b) Periodic.
-VDB coverage along the lower orbit will be based on signal-strength assessments and loss of signal.
-The altitude established for the lower orbit during commissioning must be used.
-The GBAS broadcast FAS data block CRC must be evaluated and documented for each SIAP.
-Approach obstacle verification scheduling must be completed in accordance with Chapter 4. - (c) Special.
-A special inspection will be required when a user complaint is confirmed, an existing approach is modified, or after certain maintenance activities identified within the appropriate ground equipment maintenance manuals. - b.
+(c) Special.
+A special inspection will be required when a user complaint is confirmed, an existing approach is modified, or after certain maintenance activities identified within the appropriate ground equipment maintenance manuals.

+b.
 GBAS VDB Coverage.
-The service volume for GBAS is constrained by both the radio frequency (RF) signal coverage provided by the ground-based VDB antenna(s) and maximum range (Dmax) from the GBAS for which the broadcast differential corrections are applicable (See Figure 17-3).
-RF signal coverage refers to those regions where the signal strength is sufficient to provide continuous reception by the aircraft of the data broadcast.
+The service volume for GBAS is constrained by both the radio frequency (RF) signal coverage provided by the ground-based VDB antenna(s) and maximum range (Dmax) from the GBAS for which the broadcast differential corrections are applicable (seeFigure17-3).

+(1) RF signal coverage refers to those regions where the signal strength is sufficient to provide continuous reception by the aircraft of the data broadcast messages.
+The RF signal coverage area is not necessarily the same distance as Dmax, where differentially-corrected information is applicable.
 RF signal coverage can extend beyond the airport terminal area, dependent on the output power of the VDB transmitter, VDB antenna type, aircraft altitude, and the horizon (line-of-sight) profile about the VDB antenna site.

-For LAAS, the maximum use distance, Dmax, is site dependent and determined by the operational needs and supporting analysis that ensure system integrity is met.
-FAA certified LAAS Ground Facilities (LGF(s)) are required to support a Dmax value of at least 23 nm.
-The Dmax distance is referenced to the centroid of the LGF reference receivers.

 The aircraft must be within the range defined by Dmax in order for the GBAS avionics to output differentially corrected information.
-That is, the GBAS differentially-corrected positioning service (i.e., PVT output) and course guidance are available when within the RF coverage volume out to the distance indicated by Dmax.
+That is, the GBAS differentially-corrected positioning service (i.e., PVT output) and positive GBAS course guidance will only be available out to distances less than or equal to Dmax and within the RF coverage volume.

 Figure 17-3.
-LAAS Coverage/ Service Volume (courtesy RTCA DO-245).
+GBAS Coverage/Service Volume.

-- (1) VDB Signal Polarization.
+(2) VDB Signal Polarization.
 The GBAS VDB antenna radiates either a horizontally (GBAS/H) or elliptically (GBAS/E) polarized signal.
 This allows the data broadcast to be tailored to the operational requirements of the local airborne user community.
 The majority of aircraft will be equipped with a horizontally polarized VDB receive antenna, which can receive the VDB signal from either a horizontally or elliptically polarized VDB broadcast antenna.
 Aircraft equipped with a vertically polarized antenna will receive the vertical component of the elliptically polarized signal.
-Polarization is spot-checked once during the inspection and can be completed anywhere valid VDB signal is available. - (2) VDB Coverage Evaluation.
-The service volume of the VDB must encompass the area of intended terminal and approach operations.
-Since D{max} defines the outer limit of the service volume, D{max} must be set appropriately for each facility.
-The suitability of the value used for D{max} will be evaluated for each GBAS.
-In addition, RF signal (minimum power) coverage within the service volume will be evaluated for procedurally significant airspace (procedure-based coverage assessment).
+When inspecting an elliptically polarized system, polarization is spot-checked once during the inspection and can be completed anywhere valid VDB signal is available.
+To ensure data continuity is maintained perform the polarization check while within Dmax.